 4. Three Letters of recommendation required: There are no forms for these letters.
 On the application form you must provide the names and e-mail addresses of your referees.
 McGill will contact these referees and invite them to upload references on your behalf.
 Reference letters must be on institution letterhead and signed by the referee; the referee must indicate his/her title and full contact information; letters must indicate the student's name and specific program applying to; electronic letters must be sent from a valid institutional e-mail address.

-5. Personal statement: Separate from the "applicant statement" in the online application form, include your personal statement, describing in as much detail as possible your interests in psychology and your career goals.
+5. Personal statement: Describing in as much detail as possible your interests in psychology and your career goals.
 Also indicate the area of psychology that you want to study (e.g. developmental, social, etc.) and the name of one or more faculty members with whom you would like to work.
+Upload document, file may not exceed 3MB.

 7. Source of funding: Indicate if you have funding or applied for funding.